-The chance for adverse outcome in the offspring of a consanguineous union is not an absolute number but rather an estimate based on family history, degree of consanguinity and background population risk.2
+The chance for an adverse outcome in the offspring of a consanguineous union is not an absolute number but rather an estimate based on family history, degree of consanguinity and background population risk.1

 The first step and best tool for counselling a couple with consanguinity involves taking a detailed family history.
-A four-generation pedigree is ideal for documentation and discussion with the patient1,2.
-Patients can confuse familial relationships such as second cousins with first cousins once removed, and, in some cultures, non-biological relatives may be referred to as “uncle” or “aunt” and can be confused with blood relatives2.
-Download the GEC-KO Family History Tool to assist you in eliciting and drawing the family history.
+A four-generation pedigree is ideal for documentation and discussion with the patient.
+1,2 Patients can confuse familial relationships such as second cousins with first cousins once removed, and, in some cultures, non-biological relatives may be referred to as “uncle” or “aunt” and can be confused with blood relatives.1 Download the GEC-KO Family History Tool to assist you in eliciting and drawing the family history.

 When taking the family history, be specific in your questions and note:

 - Offspring, siblings, parents, grandparents, aunts, uncles, nieces, nephews, and first cousins of your patient, as appropriate

 - Ethnicity of all grandparents

 - Early hearing and/or vision impairment